Nonnegative Hermitian vector bundles and Chern numbers: The third application

-A direct corollary of Theorem \ref{theoremappl3} is the following result, which tells us that whether or not the Chern numbers vanish is simultaneous. \begin{corollary} Suppose $M^n$ is a compact connected complex manifold holomorphically immersed into some complex torus, or equivalently, $M^n$ is a compact connected K\"{a}hler manifold with globally generated holomorphic cotangent bundle.
-If some Chern number of $M$ is nonzero (resp. vanishes), then all the Chern numbes of $M$ are nonzero and have the sign $(-1)^n$ (resp. vanish), in which case $\text{Aut}_0(M)$ is trivial (resp. non-trivial) and $M$ is of general type (resp. the Kodaira dimension $\kappa(M)<n$). \end{corollary}
+A direct corollary of Theorem \ref{theoremappl3} is the following result, which tells us that whether or not the Chern numbers and Todd genus vanish is simultaneous. \begin{corollary} Suppose $M^n$ is a compact connected complex manifold holomorphically immersed into some complex torus.
+Then \begin{enumerate} \item if the Todd genus $\text{td}(M)=0$, then all the Chern numbers vanish;